-^{1 &}quot;7(k) exempt" refers to 29 U.S.C. § 207(k), which provides public agencies a partial exemption to overtime compensation requirements for employees engaged in fire protection or law enforcement activities.
+1 "7(k) exempt" refers to 29 U.S.C. § 207(k), which provides public agencies a partial exemption to overtime compensation requirements for employees engaged in fire protection or law enforcement activities.

-- D. Public Safety Exemption.
-The FLSA provides a partial exemption to employees whose primary duty is law enforcement or fire protection.
-Employees who qualify for the 207(k) partial exemption work a 28-day work period. - Premium Pay.
-This refers to additional compensation, exclusive of overtime, non-exempt employees may receive as an incentive for specific types of work, i.e., shift differentials. - L. Regular Schedule.
-All regular employees have a designated schedule each workweek or work period based upon the base weekly hours.
-Changes to a non-exempt employee's regular schedule that impact the base weekly hours may cause changes to the employee's pay, such as overtime or leave without pay. - M. Straight Time.
-A non-exempt employee's non-overtime hours worked, compensated at the employee's hourly rate. - Work Schedules.
-The department head/designee is responsible for establishing employee work schedules, including allowances for breaks and meal periods. - O. E. Workweek and Work Period.
+- N. Work Schedules.
+The department head/designee is responsible for establishing employee work schedules, including allowances for breaks and meal periods. - O. Workweek and Work Period.
 The County Executive has established the official workweek as seven (7) days, extending from Saturday at 12:01 a.m. to Friday at 12 midnight.
-Changes to this established workweek may be adopted by department heads to meet the operational needs of their department, provided that the revised workweek notice is provided in writing to the employees and a copy is on file in Human Resources.
-The work period for 7(k) exempt law-enforcement and fire protection rescue employees is a 28-day period.
+The work period for 7(k) exempt law-enforcement and fire rescue employees is a 28-day period.
 The beginning and ending time for the 28-day work period under section 207(k) of the Fair Labor Standards Act shall be determined by the appropriate department head.